Sunday, April 23, 2017

 Balboa Park • 10am - 5pm

-Produced by 400 volunteers, EarthFair 2014 will feature more than 300 exhibitors, special theme areas, a Food Pavilion, a special Children's Activity Area, five entertainment venues, the Children’s Earth Parade, the eARTh Gallery art show, and the Cleaner Car Concourse.
+Produced by 300 volunteers, EarthFair 2017 will feature more than 300 exhibitors, special theme areas, a Food Pavilion, a special Children's Activity Area, four entertainment venues, the Children’s Earth Parade, the eARTh Gallery arts and crafts show, and the Cleaner Car Concourse.

 Our exhibitors form the heart of EarthFair.
 They represent every type of environmental organization, governmental program and commercial enterprise with goods, services and causes that address our environment and quality of life.
 Our exhibitor fees are graduated to allow everyone to participate, from the smallest organization to the largest corporation.